Home » Recipe Index » Cakes » How to Make Bika Ambon: Indonesian Honeycomb Cake

 Pro Tips

-a photo of bika ambon honeycomb texture.
+A slice of bika ambon showing honeycomb texture.

 Storage